cass-community/cass-community.github.io/_software/viskores.md

     Developers of visualization tools and workflows that need to support parallelism on many core architectures.
 Researchers and analysists that want to develop data parallel algorithms in a performance portable way.
-    VTK-m is broadly used across the DOE HPC community, most often employed through its integration into the ParaView, ParaView Catalyst, and Visit analysis and visualization packages.
+    Viskores is broadly used across the DOE HPC community, most often employed through its integration into the ParaView, ParaView Catalyst, and Visit analysis and visualization packages.
 #